solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 In order to do these transformations, the text has to be broken up into chunks that make sense.
 These chunks are then broken down further into tokens.
-Models don't tend to be in charge of the chunking aspect of the process, but they are respondible for the tokenization via a Tokenizer model.
+Models do not tend to be in charge of the chunking aspect of the process, but they are respondible for the tokenization via a Tokenizer model.